ppittle/pMixins/README.md

   Welcome to pMixins!  http://pmixins.com

   pMixins is a Mixin (http://en.wikipedia.org/wiki/Mixins) framework for C#.
-Mixin code is generated via design time by a Visual Studio plug-in.
+Mixin code is generated at design time by a Visual Studio plug-in.

   Example usage: